hlf20010508/transfery/README.md

 - Because no password setting, please do not share you address of your Transfery server on the Internet.
 - What you should do is just install Minio and MySQL, and make sure they can run well.
 Bucket, database and table will be automatically initialized by running config.py.
-- This project is just a back end, if you want to modify front end, please go to <a href="https://github.com/hlf20010508/transfery-vue.git">transfery-vue</a>.
+- This project is just a backend, if you want to modify frontend, please go to <a href="https://github.com/hlf20010508/transfery-vue.git">transfery-vue</a>.
 - If you put transfery and transfery-vue under the same directory, running "npm run build" in transfery-vue will use webpack to generate html and js files and automatically import them to transfery.

 <br/>